letientai299/read-sicp/ch01/readme.md

 > Free variables in a procedure are taken to refer to bindings made by enclosing
 > procedure definitions; that is, they are looked up in the environment in which
-> the procedure was defined).
+> the procedure was defined.

 ## 1.2 Procedures and the Processes They Generate

 https://sarabander.github.io/sicp/html/1_002e2.xhtml#g_t1_002e2

 After 1.1, we know: primitive arithmetic operations, how to combine them, define compound procedures.
-We still lacking
+We're still lacking

 - Knowledge of common patterns (which procedures are worth defining).
 - Experience to predict the consequences of executing procedures.